Muisca raft: Legend of El Dorado

-The Muisca raft commemorates a ceremony, detailed in the Legend of El Dorado, in which a new king covered his entire body in gold dust, floated on a raft to the center of a lake, and threw large quantities of gold votive offerings into the lake.
+During the Guatavita ceremony, traditionally associated with the raft and detailed in the Legend of El Dorado, a new king covered his entire body in gold dust, floated on a raft to the center of a lake, and threw large quantities of gold votive offerings into the lake.
 The legend of El Dorado emerged from six accounts, three by the chroniclers Fernandez de Oviedo, Pedro Cieza de Leon, and Juan de Castellanos, and three by the conquistadores Gonzalo Pizarro, Jimenez de Quesada, and Sebastian de Benalcazar; subsequent descriptions are elaborations upon these six accounts.
 While the story was embellished with each telling, every version had several details in common, such as the lake and the gold dust.
-We also know that Muisca venerated lakes.
+It is also known that the Muisca venerated lakes.
 Jennings details the ceremony as it occurs in one telling:

 However, some experts doubt that the El Dorado depicted in the legend represents the ceremony at Lake Guatavita.
 The city of El Dorado probably never existed, but El Dorado the Golden Man has a foundation in historical truth; El Dorado probably referred to the ruler of the Muisca.

+Pasca chiefdom

+The artifact was made for a votive offering ensemble—composed of the raft, a litter, the vase for the artifacts to be placed in, a smaller vase, and potentially a feline bone—, probably commissioned by the ruler of the Pasca chiefdom (or uzaque) described by the Spanish colonial chronicler Pedro Simon.
+During the time of the raft's confection, between approximately 1200 and 1400 AD, the Pasca chiefdom was emerging, due to its participation in trade networks and its proximity to non-muisca groups and powerful musical chiefdoms.
+The offering "could have been made by a Pasca chief at a particular juncture, such as his appointment, […] a period of untest" or by "important caciques such as those of Bogotá, Guasca, or Guatavita" to "exercise their power and dominance […] or reinforce alliances".